gflorezm/NeoBat_Interactions/README.md

 2. Follow the instructions provided in the script;

-3. Check the figure in the Figures folder.
+3. Check the file in the Figures folder.

 ## Feedback